 It’s been 20 years since I last stepped foot on Kenyan soil, and that’s too long!
 I’ve been to other places in Africa, but East Africa safaris holds a special place in my heart.

-The Safari Collection has four wonderful properties in Kenya, and I had the hardship of spending some time at each of them to take some snaps and video footage.
+The Safari Collection has four wonderful properties in Kenya, which together make for a Kenya luxury safari and I had the hardship of spending some time at each of them to take some snaps and video footage.

 Now, back on British soil, it’s a small miracle I did not return the size of my pregnant girlfriend such was the quality and quantity of cuisine served throughout my stay – from bush breakfasts in the Game Reserves to elegantly served Chocolate Mousse in Giraffe Manor where one eats one’s mousse with an artfully crafted milk chocolate spoon (mine never quite got to the end of the job!) – the food is top notch.

 Without wanting to brag too much, apparently I lost some pounds during my 5 week stint in some of East Africa’s finest dwellings!
 How so I hear you ask?
 Well, there is never a dull moment at any of the properties.
 All offer beautiful vistas with facilities for sun-worshipping and idle game watching with a crisp Sauvignon Blanc in hand, but the wide range of activities is too compelling to turn down.

 Giraffe Manor is situated in the Nairobi suburb of Karen, where Rothschild’s Giraffe roam the grounds (another critically endangered species) poking their beautiful heads through the windows in the morning to be fed.